 Reading Time in Minutes

-After Radio in Germany and TV in the UK – working as an announcer, presenter, and interviewer – I switched to Corporate Video.
+After working as an announcer, presenter, and interviewer (in Radio in Germany and then TV in the UK ), I switched to Corporate Video.
 This led to a career as a consultant, coach, and trainer in Communication Skills and Creativity with my own company called COMMUNICATION SKILLS INTERNATIONAL.

 My latest coaching-service “MAPIO” (Making A Professional Impact Online) seems to be meeting a widespread need.

 You can connect with Alec via email

 How many of us have come to terms with the real world we live in when religions and their myths are stripped away?
 The use of medieval language to describe the reality of human behaviour is unhelpful in the face of dangerous developments.
 In homes, in workplaces, in political life.

 From the school playground…to the corporate boardroom… to the political party, the reality of what could be defined as ‘normal human behaviour’ is becoming clearer.

 Just as we are gradually withdrawing from forms of discrimination against many of our fellow human beings, so we are beginning to call out human behaviour which is abusive and destructive.